LewisNjagi/independent-project3/README.md

 * Smartphone - Android or ios operating system smartphone.
 {It is easy for potential users, employers and collaborators can ru the app.
 No server and depencies needed.
 This app does not need to run on any code.}
 ## Known Bugs
-{There is an error on too many recent signUp requests.}
+There is an error on too many recent signUp requests.
 ## Technologies Used
-{HTML
+HTML
 CSS
 JAVASCRIPT
-JQUERY}
+JQUERY
 ## Support and contact details
 If you run into any issues or have questions, ideas or concerns.
 Contact me on my email at lewismaybach@gmail,com
 ### License